 Tiramisu, so much has been said about this favourite Italian dessert, that I don’t think any introduction is needed whatsoever.
-Layers of coffee-dipped savoiardi biscuits, creamy filling and chocolate come together seamlessly for a seductive dessert which is meant to arouse you as it gratifies every sweet-filled, lusty craving you have!
+But we’ll do it anyway!

 History of Tiramisu

 Tiramisu is a fairly recent invention, coming into being sometime in the mid 20th century.
-Who invented it is a bit of a contentious issue, and you can read more about that in this article in the Washington Post.
+Who invented it is a bit of a contentious issue, but many credit it to an accidental recipe created by Ado Campeol, owner of La Beccherie.

 Is Tiramisu Difficult to Make?